 Photographing star trails is a good project to get you started in astrophotography.
 It’s quite easy to do, and the results can look really good, but there are a few tips and tricks that you need to know.
-These instructions refer to digital cameras, but they also apply to film cameras.
+These instructions refer to digital cameras, but they also apply to phone cameras.

 You need the right camera for star trails, and most types of astrophotography as well.
 The most important thing is that you should be able to give a exposure time of several seconds, and ideally longer.
 Many compact cameras restrict you to exposure times of no more than few seconds, though some will go up to 60 seconds – a point to consider when buying one.
 But DSLR (digital single lens reflex) cameras, which have interchangeable lenses, usually give you full control over the exposure time, with timed exposures usually up to 30 seconds and also a B setting, which keeps the shutter open for as long as you hold the shutter button down.
 And many recent phone cameras also take good photos at night.

 The camera should also give you full control over the focusing, the lens aperture and the sensitivity setting (the ISO number).
 You’ll probably need the instructions handy to do this!
 On phones there is usually no focusing to worry about, but if you have a choice of lenses stick to the wide angle one.

 What to do